digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/swap.rst

   :start-after: -- CREATE_PERIODIC_SCHEDULE_BEGIN
   :end-before: -- CREATE_PERIODIC_SCHEDULE_END

-Check out the
-:doc:`Date utility tutorial <../tutorials/advanced-topics/instrument-modeling/date-utilities>`
-for more details on calendars, schedules and day count utility functions.
+For more information on calendar, schedule, and day count functions, see the :doc:`date utility functions tutorial <../tutorials/advanced-topics/instrument-modeling/date-utilities>`.

 Note that this instrument only has one periodic schedule, which is used for both the fixed and the floating leg.